 When this density estimator is used in CDF-TS, the neighbourhood size $\lambda$ becomes dependent on the location $x$ and the distribution of surrounding points.
-We denote $\lambda(x)_k = s(x,x_k)$ as the distance to the $k'th$ nearest neighbour of $x$.
+We denote $\lambda(x)_k = s(x,x_k)$ as the distance to the $k$-th nearest neighbour of $x$.
 In this case the density is simply calculated over the neighbourhood: $\mathcal{N}(x;s,\lambda(x)_k) =\lbrace y \in D ~|~ s(x,y) \leqslant s(x,x_k) \rbrace$, denoting the variable-size bandwidth uniform kernel, i.e., small in dense region and large in sparse region.
-Note that, in this circumstance, the density of the shifted points still become more uniformly w.r.t their surrounding.
+Note that, in this circumstance, the density of each shifted point also becomes more uniform w.r.t their surrounding.

-In the following experiments, we employ the same density estimators as used in DBSCAB and DP (in clustering) and $k$NN anomaly detector in CDF-TS to transform $D$ to $D'$, i.e., $\epsilon$-neighbourhood density estimator is used in CDF-TS for clustering; and $k$-th nearest neighbour density estimator is used in CDF-TS for anomaly detection.
+In the following experiments, we employ the same density estimators used in DBSCAN and DP (in clustering) and $k$NN anomaly detector in CDF-TS to transform $D$ to $D'$, i.e., $\epsilon$-neighbourhood density estimator is used in CDF-TS for clustering; and $k$-th nearest neighbour density estimator is used in CDF-TS for anomaly detection.